helper-acc/js-to-ts-conversion/README.md

 # js-to-ts-conversion
-An assignment to help you learn and practice creating and managing repositories
+As an second task to study ts to js conversion and execution.